Hippodrome of Constantinople: Construction

-The stands were capable of holding 100,000 spectators.
+The stands were capable of holding around 100,000 spectators.
 The race-track at the Hippodrome was U-shaped, and the Kathisma (emperor's lodge) was located at the eastern end of the track.
 The Kathisma could be accessed directly from the Great Palace through a passage which only the emperor or other members of the imperial family could use.